mariamheikal/Delirium-and-AI-Research/README.md

 9. DIAGNOSIS ICD
 10. D ICD DIAGNOSES

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2

- *To **replicate** this dataset, repeat the steps outlined in the aforementioned notebook.
+To **replicate** this dataset, repeat the steps outlined in the aforementioned notebook.  <br />
- *To **extract more clinical features**, we recommend following the text similarity technique outlined in the manuscript in order to add additional features and reduce the percentage of missing values within the features.
+To **extract more clinical features**, we recommend following the text similarity technique outlined in the manuscript in order to add additional features and reduce the percentage of missing values within the features.  <br />
- *To **derive** a dataset for a **different disease** or **disorder**, replace the delirium ICD-9 codes in the notebook with the corresponding ICD-9 codes.
+To **derive** a dataset for a **different disease** or **disorder**, replace the delirium ICD-9 codes in the notebook with the corresponding ICD-9 codes.

 ### References